EQuimper/thinkful-workshop-react-redux-node-mongodb-webpack2/README.md

 3. `npm run dev:s` or `yarn dev:s` for start the server
 4. `npm run dev:c` or `yarn dev:c` for start the client
 5. `localhost:9000` gonna open in your browser by webpack

+## FlowTypes

+When install new packages just run `flow-typed install`